-Institutional improvement of higher education quality through student voice
+Improving HE quality through student voice

 By Eve Bracken-Ingram

-Student voice in higher education can take four forms, (Dunne and Zanstra, 2011):
+Student voice in higher education can take four forms (Dunne and Zanstra, 2011):

-These four forms of student voice in higher education are categorised on a spectrum of ‘voice vs action’ and ‘institution-driven vs student-driven’.
-Simply, student voice can be distinguished using two headings:
+These four forms sit on a spectrum of "voice vs action" and "institution-driven vs student-driven".
+In simple terms, student voice can be grouped under two broad headings:

 FAQ